Predicting Forest Cover Type¶

 print("The shape of the selected validation dataset " ,X_val_selected.shape )

-The shape of the selected training dataset (12096, 26) The shape of the selected validation dataset (3024, 26)
+The shape of the selected training dataset (12096, 26)

 # Build a forest with the important features only